gwu-libraries/sfm-ui/docs/collections.rst

 information.

-**Follow** collects tweets that are posted by or about a user (not including mentions) from a comma separated list of user IDs (the part after the @, like NASA in @NASA).
+**Follow** collects tweets that are posted by or about a user (not including mentions) from a comma separated list of user IDs (the numeric identifier for a user account).
 Tweets collected will include those made by the user, retweeting the user, or replying to the user.
 See the `follow parameter documentation
 <https://dev.twitter.com/streaming/overview/request-parameters#follow>`_ for
 more information.